East End F.C.

 East End Football Club are a Scottish football club from the city of Aberdeen.
-Members of the Scottish Junior Football Association, they currently play in the SJFA North Superleague.
+Members of the Scottish Junior Football Association, they currently play in the North of Scotland Football League.
 The club is based at New Advocates Park, 500 metres from Pittodrie Stadium, home of Aberdeen.
 Their home kit colours are black and gold.

 The team have been managed since November 2018 by Stuart Whicher.